Network operating system

+Key functions

+Network operating systems (NOS) are responsible for managing various network activities.
+Key functions include creating and managing user accounts, controlling access to resources such as files and printers, and facilitating communication between devices.
+Network operating systems also monitor network performance, addresses issues, and manages resources to ensure efficient and secure operation of the network.

 History

-Early microcomputer operating systems such as CP/M, MS-DOS and classic Mac OS were designed for one user on one computer.
 Packet switching networks were developed to share hardware resources, such as a mainframe computer, a printer or a large and expensive hard disk.
-As local area network technology became available, two general approaches to handle sharing of resources on networks arose.

-Historically a network operating system was an operating system for a computer which implemented network capabilities.
+Historically, a network operating system was an operating system for a computer which implemented network capabilities.
 Operating systems with a network stack allowed personal computers to participate in a client-server architecture in which a server enables multiple clients to share resources, such as printers.
-Early examples of client-server operating systems that were shipped with fully integrated network capabilities are Novell NetWare using the Internetwork Packet Exchange (IPX) network protocol and Banyan VINES which used a variant of the Xerox Network Systems (XNS) protocols.

-These limited client/server networks were gradually replaced by Peer-to-peer networks, which used networking capabilities to share resources and files located on a variety of computers of all sizes.
+These limited client/server networks were gradually replaced by peer-to-peer networks, which used networking capabilities to share resources and files located on a variety of computers of all sizes.
 A peer-to-peer network sets all connected computers equal; they all share the same abilities to use resources available on the network.
-The most popular peer-to-peer networks as of 2020 are Ethernet, Wi-Fi and the Internet protocol suite.
-Software that allowed users to interact with these networks, despite a lack of networking support in the underlying manufacturer's operating system, was sometimes called a network operating system.
-Examples of such add-on software include Phil Karn's KA9Q NOS (adding Internet support to CP/M and MS-DOS), PC/TCP Packet Drivers (adding Ethernet and Internet support to MS-DOS), and LANtastic (for MS-DOS, Microsoft Windows and OS/2), and Windows for Workgroups (adding NetBIOS to Windows).
-Examples of early operating systems with peer-to-peer networking capabilities built-in include MacOS (using AppleTalk and LocalTalk), and the Berkeley Software Distribution.

 Today, distributed computing and groupware applications have become the norm.
 Computer operating systems include a networking stack as a matter of course.
 During the 1980s the need to integrate dissimilar computers with network capabilities grew and the number of networked devices grew rapidly.
 Partly because it allowed for multi-vendor interoperability, and could route packets globally rather than being restricted to a single building, the Internet protocol suite became almost universally adopted in network architectures.
 Thereafter, computer operating systems and the firmware of network devices tended to support Internet protocols.